adrianobono/front-end-angularjs-automate-tasks/README.md

 # Test

-Open a third command terminal.
+Open a second command terminal.

 Type the command below and press enter